ismail7CAa/EquiPharm/external/CDPKit_CDPL_AGENT_README.md

 ### Fresh Machine Setup

-For the boss or an external AI agent, the required code is this repository plus the CDPKit/CDPL Python package.
+The required code is this repository plus the CDPKit/CDPL Python package.
 The PharmacoMatch repository is not required for the function API below; this project already wraps the same CDPL alignment idea.